Thijs van Ede

 Luca Morgese Zangrandi, Thijs van Ede, Tim Booij, Savio Sciancalepore, Luca Allodi, and Andrea Continella.

-Proceedings of the Annual Computer Security Applications Conference (ACSAC), 2022.
+In Proceedings of the Annual Computer Security Applications Conference (ACSAC), 2022.

 PDF Cite Presentation Slides Code Teaser